For his monthly column, Drew Zeiba traverses New York City in search of performances beyond the page

 Monday, May 20

 I snagged a seat in the front row for a double feature of Gia Gonzalez and Kaur Alia Ahmed at the Poetry Project.
 Gia Gonzalez read a really good poem about a person named Gia Gonzalez.
-Kaur read several poems.
+Ahmed read several poems.
 Beside them a projection looped, black lines on white, like orchids, like phosphenes, like cell anatomy diagrams, like Rollercoaster Tycoon, like cursive.
 Cursive Paradise, their book’s going to be called.
 Coiling and curling, drawing and undrawing—but never undoing, just one thing that became another and still always remained itself.
 Word as line as time.
 “I’m going to read the ‘Soup Poem,’” they declared, and lines unwound over laughter.

 As we ate shawarma on Saint Mark’s, I asked Ahmed how they made the visuals in After Effects and they explained it to me.
 I forget what they said.